dyno-might/dyno-might.github.io/_posts/2021-01-25-how-to-run-without-all-the-agonizing-pain.md

 ---

 Lots — perhaps most — exercise advice is counterproductive for regular people.
-It’s oriented towards elite athlete.
+It’s oriented towards elite athletes.
 If that’s you, fine.
 But the other 99% of the population with modest ambitions can have essentially all of the health benefits with almost none of the suffering.

 Let's consider two possible failure modes of your running plan.